syncfusion-content/uwp-docs/uwp/SfPivotGauge/Overview.md

 ---
 layout: post
-title: Overview of SfPivotGauge control for UWP
+title: Overview of Pivot Gauge Control | UWP | Syncfusion
-description: Overview of SfPivotGauge control for UWP
+description: The pivot gauge control is used to highlight the business information in executive dashboards and report cards.
 platform: uwp
 control: SfPivotGauge
 documentation: ug